Skip to main content

 Using proxies (optional)

-Please refer to Proxy settings for on-premise clients.
+See: Proxy settings for on-premise clients.

 Ensuring certificate trust for OPC agents

-To fix this issue, you can import your MITM certificates into the Java keystore used by the OPC agent.
+To resolve validation failures, import MITM certificates into the Java keystore used by the OPC agent.
 This allows the agent to trust the intercepted SSL connection and successfully validate the Celonis server certificates.
-For more information on adding your certificates to the OPC agent keystore, see "unable to find valid certification path" errors.

 Related topics